Stephen Fry, James Corden, "Game of Thrones" and More Honored at Royal Television Society Awards

 The annual awards aim to recognize the work of exceptional actors, presenters, writers and production teams, as well as celebrate the programs themselves.

-Stephen Fry, who was named Best Presenter for his series "Stephen Fry - Out There."
-Fry recently performed on Broadway in and Richard III Twelfth Night.
+Recipients include Stephen Fry, who was named Best Presenter for his series "Stephen Fry - Out There."
+Fry recently performed on Broadway in Richard III and Twelfth Night.

 "Richard III: King In The Car Park" won Best History Program, and "Game of Thrones" won Best International Program.